Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 :::{note}

-The storage node is not sufficient in itself to allow the new data node to be saved/loaded from the normal 3D&nbsp;Slicer save/load facilities; the [reader](#the-reader) and [writer](#the-writer) will help with that.
+The storage node is not sufficient in itself to allow the new data node to be saved/loaded from the normal 3D Slicer save/load facilities; the [reader](#the-reader) and [writer](#the-writer) will help with that.

 :::